BA MAJOR & MINOR

 How much of our life is predetermined?
 Can we avoid poverty or gain wealth largely because of where we live or who are parents are?
 Are there thoughts that we cannot express (or even conceive of) with our native language?
 How much is our future determined by our culture, our past, and the place we call home?
 How can we change that?
 Global studies attempts to answer these and other vital questions.

 Are you interested in working with an NGO, becoming a diplomat, being an international entrepreneur, or just having a deep and nuanced understanding of the world around you?
 If so, then this is the major for you.
 Geography, geopolitics, ecology, the social sciences, and the humanities are all connected in the rich, interdisciplinary field of global studies.

 What You’ll Study

-Introductory courses provide an overview of world geography, specific introductions to world regions, and the perspectives of different disciplines.
-Upper level courses combine some comparative breadth across different regions and disciplines and depth gained from a focus on one region.
+Introductory courses provide an overview of specific introductions to world regions and the perspectives of different disciplines.
 The major requires you to study language, engage in experiential education through travel, and undertake a senior capstone project.

 Refine your interests by choosing a thematic concentration: